kazuto-nishimori/Open-Source-GIS/lab8/index.md

-The map we recreated is no reproduction of the one by Malcomb et al..
+The map we created is no reproduction of the one by Malcomb et al..
 Although we tried our best, the lack of important instructions in the methodology of Malcolm et al. made it impossible to reproduce the map, even with same data set.

 The SQL file for all the operations done in this step is found here.
 You can look through the code to see how we decided to quantify the results.
 The final capacity map is found here.
 (Courtesy of Professor Holler)